 It doesn’t mean that a sidearm doesn’t have a niche or cannot fill a role where a long gun is too cumbersome or unnecessary.
 Here is the list of the 5 pistols currently used in the world with each different country of origin.
 Used by most notable special operations forces or firearm enthusiasts around the world.

-The Makarov PM is a simple and sound design, which is considered to be one of the best compact self-defense pistols of its time and also one of the most popular pistols in the Eastern special operations forces including FSB top units.
+The Makarov PM is a simple and sound design, which is considered one of the best compact self-defense pistols of its time and one of the most popular pistols in the Eastern special operations forces FSB top units.
 While not extremely accurate and lethal at ranges beyond 15-20 meters, it is still a formidable and reliable self-defense weapon.

 Several versions of the PM were developed for the export market and domestic security use, including IZh-70 and IZh-71 pistols in 9x17mm Browning Short (.380ACP), available in both standard and high capacity variations, as well as Baikal-442, a commercial PM in 9x18mm, also available in standard and high capacity versions, with fixed or adjustable sights.

 To disengage the slide stop, one must pull the lever on the left side of the frame down.
-Magazine catch is located at the bottom of the grip, but some export versions of Baikal-442 are available with button magazine release at the base of the trigger guard.
-PM is fitted with fixed open sights as a standard, with click-adjustable open sights available as an option on export models.
+Magazine catch is located at the bottom of the grip, but some export versions of Baikal-442 are available with button magazine release at the trigger guard’s base.
+PM is fitted with fixed open sights as a standard, with click-adjustable open sights available to export models.

 Today, the pistol is still in use in many former SSSR countries, and it is also one of the most favorable sidearms among Russia’s Spetsnaz units.